 In order to use the VPN from different locations, additional subscriptions must be purchased.

 Speeds and Performance

 A significant number of the world’s top VPN providers are consistently tested using ProPrivacy’s scientifically objective speed test system.
 You can read more about our industry-standard speed testing methods at VPN Speed Testing Done Right.

-This comparison gives the world leading view of how fast users can expect My Private Network to perform, especially for data-intensive tasks such as video streaming.
+This comparison gives the world leading view of how fast users can expect My Private Network to perform, especially for intensive tasks such as video streaming.
 In the below screenshot, you can see that compared to other providers, My Private Network (indicated as mypn) is somewhat sluggish.

 With average speeds reaching 12.4 Mbps and a maximum of over 40 Mbps, it is about a third as fast as the fourth place provider.
 All other VPN providers have triple digit maximum speeds, making My Private Network’s performance rather dismal.

 DNS Lookup speed shows a slightly different picture, however.
 Compared to the same providers, My Private Network achieved the third highest average DNS lookup speed and a comparatively low maximum DNS lookup time.
 This means web browsing will be minimally impacted by the use of My Private Network.